 I hope to be accepted to your distinguished DDS/DMD Program for international or foreign-Trained Dentists.
-I feel that helping the underserved comes naturally to me due to being raised in Detroit, which has enormous poverty and subsequently high levels of oral disease.
+Helping the underserved comes naturally to me due to being raised in Detroit, which has enormous poverty and prominent levels of oral disease.

 After becoming licensed to practice dentistry in the USA and gaining additional experience, my long-term goal is to start a clinic in the neighborhood where I grew up, surrounded by Polish immigrants to the USA.
-Some do not seek oral health care due to language barriers since very few Polish-speaking dentists are available.
-I like to think that it will be a multilingual clinic with various languages heard spoken from time to time, especially Spanish, the most critical language in terms of assisting the underserved.
+Some do not seek oral health care due to language barriers since few Polish-speaking dentists are available.
+I think it will be a multilingual clinic with various languages heard and spoken occasionally, especially Spanish, the most critical language in assisting the underserved.
 While my Spanish needs a lot of practice, I am highly motivated to improve it.
 This provides me with much greater access and efficacy with many of the underserved, which I intend to make my central focus as my career progresses.
 I have traveled through much of Central America and the Caribbean; as I continue towards fluency in Spanish, which will be most helpful for my dental outreach.

 I have worked hard to cultivate and take pride in my attention to detail.
-I have always been a team player and strive for improvement; I am not afraid to leave my comfort zone, and always work hard to make the patient comfortable and satisfied.
+I have always been a team player and strive for improvement; I am not afraid to leave my comfort zone and always work hard to make the patient comfortable and satisfied.
 Very open-minded with a high tolerance for stress, I have also cultivated my soft skills in communication by traveling around much of the globe, feeding my natural, insatiable curiosity.
 I want to make my mark on life primarily by providing excellent dental care to those in great need and who cannot afford to pay for it.
-After earning my doctorate, I plan on working for a dentist here in Detroit to further hone my skills.
+After earning my doctorate, I plan to work for a dentist in Detroit to hone my skills further.
 I see myself running a multilingual dental office.
 I am very fond of learning about other people's cultures - as suggested by my travel history - and I cannot imagine being any happier than when I can put a smile on the face of a suffering individual.
-I daydream with frequency about the clinic that I hope to start and operate in Detroit, going so far in my mind as to design and construct multiple operating rooms, each with specific ethnic/cultural motifs, one for European patients, another for Hispanics, a third celebrating African-American history, etc.
+I daydream with frequency about the clinic that I hope to start and operate in Detroit, going so far in my mind as to design and construct multiple operating rooms, each with specific ethnic/cultural motifs, one for European patients, another for Hispanics, a third celebrating African American history, etc.